2 Sophia University Junior College Division

 2-1-3 Admissions trends

 The number of students enrolled in AY2022 was 174, which was even lower than the previous year, and the number enrolled in AY2023 further decreased to 115, which is significantly below the entrance quota of 250.
 Changes in social conditions in recent years, such as women’s preference for coeducation and four-year universities, have a significant impact, and particularly during the three years after the COVID-19 pandemic, the number of applicants decreased sharply and the ratio of students to the full quota remained significantly low.
 Sophia School Corporation held various discussions on the future direction of the Junior College Division and continued efforts to fill the quota, but Sophia School Corporation finally decided at the board meeting held on March 22, 2023 that Sophia University Junior College Division will, after the last recruitment in AY2024 (entrance examination for students entering in April 2024), stop recruiting new students from AY2025 onward.
+Successful applicants for AY2024, the last enrollment, was 64.

 2-1-4 Students on leave of absence and withdrawals

-The number of students having left school or being absent from school varies from year to year and is changing at about 40 on the whole.
 In AY2013, IR activities were launched to identify various issues connected with withdrawal and absence from school, and efforts, such as improvements to curriculums and classes and a support system, have been enhanced for their reduction.
 In addition, learning at our college is explained closely at “open campus” or the like to prevent a mismatch after entrance into the college.
+It has been decided to assign two sub-advisor faculty members to each student from AY2024 in addition to the existing Advisor system.
+Meetings are convened for students with unsatisfactory grades.
+The advisor faculty, guarantor and the student attend for thorough follow up.

 2-1-5 Number of courses offered